 The "ideal" self VS the "actualized" self are also explored; along with the obstacles between becoming who you truly are in the present moment and accepting yourself.

 I meet you as a person.
 I work with you with what you choose to reveal.
 The therapy is centered around you and understanding your experience and inner world.
 I do not have the "answers," I will help you find YOUR answers to your distress.

-Each session is different, each client is different, each therapeutic relationship is different.
+Each client is different and each therapeutic relationship is different.